mfranco1/cms-nms/README.md

 | AMS unknown, NMS 2 | **A>** Not Attractive, NMS 2 |
 | AMS unknown, NMS 9 | **A>** Attractive, severe, NMS 9 |

+If there is insufficient data to compute an AMS or NMS score, we simply leave it out of the assessment.

 When enough data is available for the determination of both AMS and NMS scores, **the NMS score will take precedence**.
 In such cases, the AMS score should still be included in parenthesis after the NMS score.

 <p align="right"><a href="#readme-top">back to top</a></p>